vitali-fedulov/images/README.md

 # Comparing images in Go (legacy repo) &#10132; [NEW repo](https://github.com/vitali-fedulov/images3)

 This repo is retired (January 2022), but will continue working.
-Use [images3](https://github.com/vitali-fedulov/images3) for new projects.
+Try [images3](https://github.com/vitali-fedulov/images3) for new projects.

 Changes in the NEW repo vs this one: